joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 The following code example illustrates how an application can send and receive UDP messages.
-The example sends a single message containing the string, “Hello.”, to the target computer.
+The example sends a single message containing the string, "Hello.", to the target computer.
 It also traces the contents of any messages received.

     package